tabarra/txAdmin/docs/dev_notes.md

 ### Randoms:
-Change pls the expired ban color to red or something else, because the must people dont know if the ban now expired or be revoked
 - BUG: nui menu triggered announcements are not sent to the discord

 -- Why both have the same debug data? https://i.imgur.com/WGawiyr.png